An easy guide to finding NCAAF games online, with links to popular streaming apps

 Have you ever flipped through your channels in a fruitless search for that Wofford-Gardner-Webb showdown?
-Looking to find the next FitzMagic before anyone else?
+Looking to find the next Kurt Warner before anyone else?
 You're in luck; the secret's out on the quality football being played at the lower levels, and there's a perfect streaming option for fans who prefer their stadiums a little smaller.
-ESPN has joined the premium streaming game in 2018 with its brand-new ESPN+ service, and it's tailor-made for mid-major and small-school fans.
+ESPN has established its spot in the premium streaming game in 2019 with its ESPN+ service, and it's tailor-made for mid-major and small-school fans.
 For $4.99 per month, you can get access to mid-major and FCS games featuring these conferences: C-USA, Ivy League, Mid-American Conference, Sun Belt, SWAC, Big South, Missouri Valley, MEAC, Northeast, Ohio Valley, Southern and Southland.

 Turn to Reddit

 There are a few places on Reddit that can help you find college football streams to watch games.
 But the best central location on the site is probably r/CFBStreams.
 The site offers free options, up-to-date links for all games, and the best ways to use paid services.
 In other words, if you can't find your favorite NCAA football game here, you're not going to find it.